VOLTTRON/volttron/README.md

 instance-name = volttron_rmq
 ```

-The ZeroMQ config file should look similar, with all references to RMQ being replaced with ZMQ, and a slightly different vip-address (e.g. tcp://127.0.0.2:22916).
+The ZeroMQ config file should look similar, with all references to RMQ being replaced with ZMQ, and a different vip-address (e.g. tcp://127.0.0.2:22916).

 4. On the instance running ZeroMQ: